thomastanck/constexpr_containers/README.md

 - Implement optional bounds checked iterators (like MSVC in debug mode)
 - Write some simple benchmarks against std::vector
 - (Maybe?)
 Write some compile-time benchmarks
+- (Maybe?)
+Implement some other containers like list